Have you ever set up your RV and noticed the constant swaying or wobbling as soon as you start walking around?

 We recommend getting this one:

-- Use with 5th wheels whose coaches have a kingpin height of 39 inches to 53 inches; 5th wheel tripod stabilizer features a tripod construction for easy set-up and concave pads for multiple heights with 5000lb load capacity
+- Compatible with: Use with 5th wheels whose coaches have a kingpin height of 39 inches to 53 inches; 5th wheel tripod stabilizer features a tripod construction for easy set-up and concave pads for multiple heights with 5000lb load capacity

 9. Full-Width Double Stabilizers